Las Vegas Captive Insurance Attorney

 Traditional Insurance vs. Captive Insurance

-Alternatively, a captive insurance company provides self-insurance for businesses that desire more control and say in their insurance premiums.
-Since the insurance company is a subsidiary that writes the insurance policies for the parent company, the premium costs are generally lower, but more overhead costs may be required.
-The parent company is not responsible for the risks of another company like in a traditional insurance relationship.
-There may also be significant tax advantages when you create a captive insurance company.
+Alternatively, a captive insurance company provides self-insurance for businesses that want more control over their insurance premiums.
+Since the insurance company is a subsidiary that writes insurance policies for the parent company, the premiums are generally lower, but additional overhead may be required.
+The parent company is not responsible for the risks of another company, like in a traditional insurance relationship.

 Benefits of Captive Insurance

 Captive insurance companies are an option for corporations and groups to take financial control of and manage their own risks by underwriting their own insurance plans.
-The laws in Nevada, particularly the tax laws, surrounding this insurance option have made it a favorable choice for many companies.
+Annually, captives write around $62 billion in direct premiums.
+The laws in Nevada, particularly the tax laws surrounding this insurance option, have made it a favorable choice for many companies.
 Other benefits include:

 • Coverage tailored to your specific needs